-- Adult literacy
+- Adult literacy - Workforce training

+of other languages

-- High school equivalency preparation
+High school equivalency preparation

-- · Workforce training

-- English proficiency for speakers of other languages

 Registration

 Registration and enrollment are provided on a regularly scheduled basis.
 Instructional periods are approximately four weeks.
 Applications for enrollment are accepted daily.
 The enrollment process includes assessment for skill levels and advising to determine services.
 The enrollment process must be completed with all required paperwork in place before receiving education services.